The elastic AI ecosystem

 Admittedly, artificial intelligence (AI) is not a particularly simple subject.
 But with a little practice, it is possible to create and train the first AI model in pyTorch, for instance.
 But what comes next?
 How do you integrate this AI into your own system?
 How do you run it on a small embedded system?
 How do you link it to incoming data and send the results to a consumer?
 Who will design the necessary embedded hardware?
 And how do you program an intelligent application that can dynamically switch between AI in the cloud and on-device AI?

 For all of this, we are developing an open-source AI ecosystem we call elastic AI.
-It consists of three parts:
+It consists of four parts:

-2. the elastic AI.runtime, for running distributed AI systems; connecting AI in the cloud with edge and embedded AI, and
+- the elastic AI.runtime, for running distributed AI systems; connecting AI in the cloud with edge and embedded AI,

-3. the elastic AI.hardware, for developing your own intelligent end devices.
+- the elastic AI.hardware, for developing your own intelligent end devices, and

 The elastic AI Ecosystem